softwareconstruction240/softwareconstruction/instruction/interfaces-abstract-classes/interfaces-and-abstract-classes.md

 }
 ```

-A subclass can then `extend` the abstract class by providing an implementation of the abstract `nextWithPrefix` method.
+A subclass `extends` the abstract class by providing an implementation of the abstract `nextWithPrefix` method.
 Additionally, for instructive purposes, we also override the `next` method to include a default prefix that represents the numerical order of the iterated items.

 Note the use of the `super` keyword in the `nextWithPrefix` function. `super` allows you to access methods in the abstract base class when you have methods with the same name as the subclass.
 In this example, it is used to access the abstract class's `next` function instead of the `next` function implemented by `PrefixAlphabetIterator`.
 Without the use of `super`, the call to `next` would have created an infinite loop.